csiro-fair/marimba/docs/pipeline.md

 marimba process --collection-name collection-one --collection-name collection-two --pipeline-name my-pipeline --pipeline-name my-other-pipeline
 ```

-This ability to target specific pipelines and collections allows that Marimba can handle diverse processing requirements
+This ability to target specific pipelines and collections allows Marimba to handle diverse processing requirements
 efficiently, whether for isolated testing or comprehensive data processing across various Pipelines or Collections.

 #### Multithreaded Thumbnail Generation

 Marimba offers a multithreaded approach for generating thumbnails, which efficiently utilizes the available compute
 resources.
-This method leverages parallel processing to accelerate the creation of thumbnails, enhancing performance
+This method leverages multi-threading to accelerate the creation of thumbnails, enhancing performance
-especially on systems with multiple cores.
+especially on systems with multiple cores:

-**Example of Multithreaded Thumbnail Generation:**

 ```python
 from pathlib import Path